-Pre-requisites: NURS 100 minimum grade: C; and NURS 210 minimum grade: C; and NURS 251
+Pre-requisite(s): NURS 100, minimum grade: C and NURS 210, minimum grade: C and NURS 251, minimum grade: C

-NURS 315 - Practicum I:Assessment and Promotion of Wellness
+NURS 315 Practicum I: Assessment and Promotion of Wellness

 Students will use knowledge from NURS 314 to assess and promote wellness for healthy individuals and families in community settings.
 Students participate in learning activities in the Learning Resource Center, in a variety of community-based settings, and in post clinical conferences.
 The course celebrates the body, mind, and spirit of the student in nursing and recognizes that learning transforms.
 In the process of transformation, reflection provides the key to understanding.